Usman-Asghar/careaxiom/README.md

 * For User (Use user_id=2)
 * For Guest (Use user_id=3)

-**For Adding New Airport**
+**For Adding New Airport Entity**
-Enter "http://localhost/careaxiom/api/airport" in URL field of Advanced Rest Client, select PUT method and add following form fields.
+Enter "http://localhost/careaxiom/api/airport" into URL field of Advanced Rest Client, select PUT method and add below given form fields and press "Send" Button.
 All fields are required.

 * airport_code
 * airport_name